dlemstra/github-actions-debugger/Readme.md

 ### `codespace`

 **Optional** The name of the codespace that should be used.
-If not specified the action will try to find the codespace that is using the `runner codespace` project.
+If not specified the action will try to find the codespace that is using the `runner-codespace` project.
 The name of the codespace can be found in the URL of the codespace (`https://[NAME].github.dev/`).

 ```yaml
 codespace: laughing-cod-jxvr564g44cpx9r